trim21/go-bencode/readme.md

 `[]uint8`(`[]byte`) and `[N]uint8`(`[N]byte`) will be decoded as bencode string.

-Array will get length checked, only string(`[N]byte`) or list with same length are valid, otherwise `Unmarshal` will return a error.

 Decode Go string may not be valid utf8 string.

-GO Array will be decoded as bencode list with size check.
+Go Array will be decoded with size check.
-Only bencode list with same length are valid, otherwise it will return a error.
+Only bencode string/list with same length are valid, otherwise it will return a error.

 ## Note